• Home

 Pan Seared Red Snapper with Lemon Butter Sauce

-This fancy but super quick and easy seafood supper comes to you courtesy of the Southern husband’s dinner Choice Of The Week.
+This fancy but super quick and easy seafood supper comes to you courtesy of the fact that I kept seeing lovely red snapper fillets in my supermarket seafood case, and one day I just decided to make it.

 THE PRESSURE.

 So I went for the classic, simple combo of butter, capers and one of the Southern husband’s all time favorite flavors, lemon.
-Exhibit A:
+And I fiddled back and forth with this sauce until I had just the right combo of those simple but delectable flavors.

-Start by finding your favorite large skillet, and sauté up some breadcrumbs in olive oil until they are golden.
+STEP 1: Start by finding your favorite large skillet, and sauté up some panko breadcrumbs in olive oil until they are golden.
 Scoop them out and set them aside.

-Now for the snapper!
-Add a teeny bit more olive oil, turn the heat up to high, and then put the filets skin side down in the skillet.
+STEP 3: Now for the snapper!
+Add a teeny bit more olive oil, turn the heat up to high, and then put the fillets skin side down in the skillet.
 Let them sear for about 5 minutes, and then carefully flip them over with your fish spatula and cook for another 2-3 minutes.

-Slide those lovely seared snapper filets onto warmed plates, drizzle with your sauce, sprinkle on the bread crumbs and some lemon zest and fresh parsley, and voila!
+STEP 4: Slide those lovely seared snapper fillets on to warmed plates, drizzle with your sauce, sprinkle on the bread crumbs and some lemon zest and fresh parsley, and voila!

 Pan Seared Red Snapper with Lemon Butter Sauce